antcolag/tools/README.md

 # Tools

-This is a collection of some JavaScript functions that I found usefull, collected in few ES6 modules.
+This is a collection of some JavaScript functions that I found useful, collected in few ES6 modules.

 ## What it provide